Contact Us

 7 Tips for creating your zero waste wardrobe

-Are you someone who’s been shopping secondhand and buying used for a while now?
+Are you someone who’s been thrifting and buying secondhand for a while now?
 Or maybe you’re new to the game and heard about something called zero waste and are interested to learn more?
 Regardless of what path you’ve been on, we’re here to help you take the necessary steps toward not only a zero waste wardrobe, but maybe even a zero waste lifestyle.
-But for now, let’s focus on the clothes!
+But for now, let’s focus on sustainable fashion!

 What is zero waste?